The-Archway/Web/content/articles/how-to-value-stocks-using-eps-part-1.md

 Using a company's EPS from its 10-K is great, but what do we do if we are in the middle of the year?
 We would rather not wait an entire year to compute a company's stock price.
 Luckily, the SEC requires additional filings throughout the year.
 The second most commonly used filing is the 10-Q. A 10-Q is almost the same as a 10-K except that it is filed every _quarter_.
 This allows us to compute our stock price more frequently.

 Computing a company's stock price using a 10-Q is almost the same as a 10-K except it requires us to look at more than one document.
 The only real complication comes from Q4.
-Companies' do not file a 10-Q in the fourth quarter - only a 10-K. So, we'll need to do a little math to figure out our Q4 EPS.
+Companies do not file a 10-Q in the fourth quarter - only a 10-K. So, we'll need to do a little math to figure out our Q4 EPS.
 To get our Q4 EPS, we'll need to subtract the sum of Q1-Q3 from the 10K of the same year.
 Let's take a look at our Acme Company.

 >##### Acme Company
 >|Year (TTM) | 2019 (10-K)  | 2019 (Q3)  | 2019 (Q2)  | 2019 (Q1)  |